ChrisBuilds/terminaltexteffects/docs/changeblog/changeblog_0.11.0.md

 ???
 "How Input Text is Processed"

     - Whitespace characters to the right of the last non-whitespace character in a given line are stripped.
     - Empty lines are preserved.
-Whitespace to the left of a non-whitespace character is preserved.
-    - Tabs are converted to four spaces.
+    - Whitespace to the left of a non-whitespace character is preserved.
-    - Tab conversion can be specified using the `--tab-width` option.
+    - Tabs are converted to four spaces, and the tab width can be specified using the `--tab-width` option.

 `Input Text Dimensions`